WABSI Logo

 • the nature positive journey

-A preliminary report, Assessing knowledge gaps in biodiversity economics and finance, was published in October 2024 and identifies knowledge gaps in biodiversity economics and finance to mainstream biodiversity in private and public decision- making.
+A preliminary report, Assessing knowledge gaps in biodiversity economics and finance, was published in October 2024, following initial stakeholder consultation, and identifies knowledge gaps in biodiversity economics and finance to mainstream biodiversity in private and public decision- making.

 The report takes a multi-pronged approach to identify knowledge gaps, undertaking: